King-Rian/ai-case-study/README.md

 - **Software Development:** Tesla’s engineering teams develop and refine the Autopilot and FSD software, leveraging advanced AI and machine learning techniques.
 Regular OTA updates keep the vehicles up-to-date with the latest advancements​ ([That Tesla Channel](https://www.thatteslachannel.com/a-timeline-of-tesla-autopilot-from-inception-to-now/))​​ ([Tesla](https://www.tesla.com/support/autopilot))​.
 - **Data-Driven Improvements:** The vast amount of driving data collected from Tesla’s global fleet is used to train and enhance the AI models.
 This data-driven approach allows Tesla to make continuous improvements, ensuring that its autonomous systems are always learning and evolving​ ([POLITICO](https://www.politico.eu/article/delf-driving-car-born-1986-ernst-dickmanns-mercedes/))​.

-### Conclusion
-Tesla’s comprehensive approach to integrating cutting-edge sensors, powerful computing hardware, advanced AI, and continuous software updates has positioned it as a leader in autonomous driving technology.
-These technologies and their implementation enable Tesla to provide a sophisticated and ever-improving autonomous driving experience.

 ## Landscape

 **What field is the company in?**